uabrc/mkdocs-title-casing-plugin/README.md

 - `mode` (string)
   - `warn` - default - produces warnings
   - `fix` - changes titles in HTML ouptut
+- `ignore_definition_file`:
+  - String path to a file containing a list of words, one word per line.
+  - default: `.title-casing-ignore`
+  - Optional, if not supplied, no words will be ignored.

 #### Example mkdocs.yml